Antonblast: Demos

 Time Extension writer Jack Yarwood praised the demo, appreciating Antonblast for "fill[ing] the gap" left by the lack of new Wario Land video games.
 Hardcore Gamer writer Kyle LeClair included Antonblast in his top 10 list of games featured at PAX East 2023, praising it as a "terrific ode" to both the Wario Land series and to the Game Boy Advance in general.
 He found the platforming enjoyable, calling the mechanic of jumping in and out of the background "clever", and also calling the destruction in the game "wildly-fun".
 Kotaku writer Kenneth Shepard included it in his list of indie games releasing in 2023 that he wanted to showcase, praising its pixel art, action, and premise.

 Full game

 Antonblast has received "generally favorable reviews" according to the review aggregate website Metacritic, and a "Mighty" approval rating on the aggregator OpenCritic.
 Critics praised Antonblast for its detailed Game Boy Advance-inspired visuals and animations, addictive, replayable gameplay, and soundtrack.
 It became the top 20 of the best reviewed games in 2024 for Metacritic.
 Digital Trends' Giovanni Colantonio nominated Antonblast as their prediction for "Best Indie Game" for the upcoming Game Awards 2025, he praised the game's "zany visuals, animations, and sound", labelling the visuals as "an aesthetic explosion".
-Giant Bomb's Scott McCrae's top 10 games of 2024 listed Antonblast on #10, he praised the game for "taking aspects of Ed, Edd n Eddy and other 90's Cartoon Network shows, the Game Boy Advance, Crash Bandicoot, and most importantly Wario Land."
+Giant Bombs Scott McCrae's top 10 games of 2024 listed Antonblast on #10, he praised the game for "taking aspects of Ed, Edd n Eddy and other 90's Cartoon Network shows, the Game Boy Advance, Crash Bandicoot, and most importantly Wario Land."